ArickCodeGuy/react-pokemons/README.md

 ## Extra

-This project was build in about 8 work days but since I was doing that in my free of work time it took a while to finish.
+This project was build in about 8 work days but since I was doing that in my free of work time.
+It took a while to finish.
 Although I could've used more time to master some tricky things about react my main goal was to learn react basics and a little extra, so there is not going to be some extremely optimized codebase.
 But I am pretty happy with the result.

 This project doesn't have real backend, but I've implemented some asynchronous functions to try to modulate real life experience working with promises.